shraddha735520-arch/Vendor-Performance-Analytics/README.md

 The project combines SQL-based data aggregation with Python-based exploratory data analysis (EDA) to generate actionable business insights for procurement and inventory optimization.

+**Dataset**

+The original dataset used in this project is approximately **2 GB** and exceeds GitHub's file size limits.
+Therefore, the raw data has not been included in this repository.

+The repository contains all analysis scripts, notebooks, and documentation required to understand the workflow.

 **Tech Stack**
 - Python
 - SQL (SQLite)